 Description

-TgAb levels can increase in people with thyroid-related autoimmune conditions, such as Hashimoto's thyroiditis or Graves' disease.
-TgAb levels can also be elevated in people with other autoimmune disorders, like rheumatoid arthritis, Celiac disease, and type 1 diabetes.
+• May also be elevated in people with other autoimmune conditions like rheumatoid arthritis, Celiac disease, or type 1 diabetes

 • Anxiety or nervousness